micropython/micropython-infineon/xmc/README.md

-# The minimal port
+# The XMC port

-This port is intended to be a minimal MicroPython port that actually runs.
+This is a MicroPython port that runs on the Infineon XMC4700 Relax Kit.
-It can run under Linux (or similar) and on any STM32F4xx MCU (eg the pyboard).

-## Building and running Linux version
+## Building

-By default the port will be built for the host machine:

     $ make

-To run a small test script do:

-    $ make run

-## Building for an STM32 MCU

-The Makefile has the ability to build for a Cortex-M CPU, and by default includes some start-up code for an STM32F4xx MCU and also enables a UART for communication.
-To build:

-    $ make CROSS=1

-If you previously built the Linux version, you will need to first run `make clean` to get rid of incompatible object files.

-Building will produce the build/firmware.dfu file which can be programmed to an MCU using:
+## Starting J-Link GDB Server

+For the On-Chip Debugger you will need to install the [J-Link Software and Documentation Pack](https://www.segger.com/downloads/jlink).
+Connect USB cable to the debugger connection X101.

+To start:

+    $ JLinkGDBServer -Device XMC4700-2048 -if SWD

+## Running

+Once the J-Link GDB Server runs, you can load the code on the board and start the GDB session using:

-    $ make CROSS=1 deploy
+    $ make install

-This version of the build will work out-of-the-box on a pyboard (and anything similar), and will give you a MicroPython REPL on UART1 at 9600 baud.
-Pin PA13 will also be driven high, and this turns on the red LED on the pyboard.